runtimeverification/k/k-distribution/tutorial/1_k/2_imp/lesson_1/README.md

 the first evaluates to true).
 Recall the K tool also allows us to associate Latex attributes to constructs, telling the document generator how to display them.
-For example, we associate `<=` the attribute `latex({#1}\leq{#2})`, which makes it be displayed $\leq$ everywhere in the generated documentation.
+For example, we associate `<=` the attribute `latex({#1}\leq{#2})`, which makes it be displayed $\leq$ everywhere in the generated Latex documentation.

 In this tutorial we take the freedom to associate the various constructs parsing precedences that we have already tested and we know work well, so that